Mnwa/sonya/README.md

   </a>
 </p>

-> **sonya** is a fast, distributed queue that provide a flexible realization of the `Web Queue` in [Web Queue Worker](https://principles.green/principles/applied/web-queue-worker/) architecture.
+> **sonya** is a fast, distributed queue that provides a flexible realization of the `Web Queue` in [Web Queue Worker](https://principles.green/principles/applied/web-queue-worker/) architecture.
 > **sonya** provides Service Mesh architecture and supports `etcd` as a Service Discovery.

 ### 🏠 [Homepage](https://github.com/Mnwa/sonya)